brianmaierjr/long-haul/pages/dl_1_neural_networks.md

 \label{forwardprop}
 \end{equation}
 $$

+### Random initialization

+When using a single neuron for logistic we have initialized the parameters $$w$$ and $$b$$ with zeroes.
+This does not work for NN with more than one neuron anymore.
+The reason for this is that if the weights and biases were all initialized with zeroes, every node in the layer would **compute exactly the same thing** in forward propagation.
+Consequently, the gradients in backprop would also be the same.
+Of course this is not what we want.
+We want every neuron to compute something different.
+For that reason it is important to **initialize the weights with random values**.
+There are different variations of how this could be done, for example **Xavier-Initialization** or **He-Initialization**.
+Most frameworks like TensorFlow or Keras readily provide implementations for these variations.

 ## Activation functions
 You might wonder why we used an activation function (the Sigmoid-function $$\sigma$$) at all.
 Why couldn't we just take the cell state $$Z^{[i]}$$?
 Well, we could do this, but then the end result in the output layer would be the combination of several linear functions ($$ W^{[i]} X + b^{[i]} $$, see $$\ref{forwardprop}$$), which is itself a linear combination.
 The NN would then not be better than Logistic Regression.
 So the goal of using an activation function is to **break linearity**.